q10l01p/go2_rl/rl_sar/README.md

 ### Train the actuator network

-Take A1 as an example below
+Take A1/Go1 as an example below

-1. Uncomment `#define CSV_LOGGER` in the top of `rl_real_a1.hpp`.
+1. Uncomment `#define CSV_LOGGER` at the top of `rl_real_a1.hpp` (or `rl_real_go1.hpp` when using Go1).
 You can also modify the corresponding part in the simulation program to collect simulation data for testing the training process.
 2. Run the control program, and the program will log all data in `src/rl_sar/policy/<ROBOT>/motor.csv`.
 3. Stop the control program and start training the actuator network.
 Note that `rl_sar/src/rl_sar/policy/` is omitted before the following paths.
     ```bash
-    rosrun rl_sar actuator_net.py --mode train --data a1/motor.csv --output a1/motor.pt
+    rosrun rl_sar actuator_net.py --mode train --data a1/motor.csv --output a1/motor.pt  # replace a1 with go1 if needed
     ```
 4. Verify the trained actuator network.
     ```bash
-    rosrun rl_sar actuator_net.py --mode play --data a1/motor.csv --output a1/motor.pt
+    rosrun rl_sar actuator_net.py --mode play --data a1/motor.csv --output a1/motor.pt  # replace a1 with go1 if needed
     ```

 ## Add Your Robot